Felixstowe: Objectors claim Suffolk Coastal District Council was biased over £2.6m JD Wetherspoon pub plan

 Councillors approved the project to replace the old Central Surgery in Felixstowe in line with officers’ recommendations.

-Gareth and Steffi Lomax, whose home in High Road West is opposite the site, have written to the council’s monitoring officer Hilary Slater to lodge a formal objection.
+Gareth Lomax, whose home in High Road West is opposite the site, has written to the council’s monitoring officer Hilary Slater to lodge a formal objection.

 Mr Lomax claimed the council’s planning officers had been “at best unhelpful and at worst obstructive” during the planning process, and he felt the decision in favour of development had been “railroaded”.